th7mo/th7mo.com/markdown-workflow.md

 `{inline code here}`
 ```

+> [!Note]
-[WIP: split the rest of the article into separate subjects]
+> The rest of the note needs to be split into seperate subjects

 I strongly believe that simple is better.
 That applies to technology as well.